Tommy Wiseau Wants To Work For WWE As An Announcer

 Of course, whatever Tommy ends up working on in the future, he will still be remembered for The Room, which was recently the subject of the James Franco film The Disaster Artist.
 Speaking to Entertainment Weekly, Wiseau provided some insight into his writing process, and what inspired him to write the film in the first place.

 “I decided to write a script first,” Tommy explained.
 “Originally, it was supposed to be a play, presented in a theater.
 I’ve been in many different relationships.
-I studied acting for many many years, and I say, “Let me write a script and try to make a movie.”
+I studied acting for many many years, and I say, ‘Let me write a script and try to make a movie.’
 That’s when everything start [sic], you know.
 I take a lot of stuff from real life, as well as from my own experiences.”

-At the time of writing, Vince McMahon has not replied to Tommy’s offer, at least on Twitter.
+At the time of writing, Vince McMahon has not replied to Tommy’s offer, at least not on Twitter.